 We have worked with the University of the Basque Country (UPV/EHU) for a number of years in the ongoing design, development and maintenance of a high avalability Alfresco ECM platform (EHUDoku), based in Alfresco 5 for a potential user base of 10,000 people, that now have gained access to the EHUDoku repository.
-This includes professors, secretaries, support staff and students, availing of the multiple capacities of the Alfresco platform.
+This user base includes professors, secretaries, support staff and students, for whom the multiple capacities of the Alfresco platform have been made available.

 Initially, we started with the design of a virtualized architecture composed by 4 environments based on Alfresco One 4.1 (development, testing, pre-production and production enviroments), putting the focus in the Single Sign On (SSO) integration (Oracle OAM) and LDAP syncronization, with Oracle database as relational backend.
 In a second step, we provided to the final picture an Alfresco cluster with a second node for final users, a dedicated SOLR 1.4 server for indexation and searches, a GlusterFS filesystem for the contentstore and a dedicated transformation server for MS-Office documents.
 Later, we upgraded Alfresco to 4.2.4 version and finally to Alfresco 5, changing SOLR 1.4 for SOLR 4 and GlusterFS filesystem cluster by high performanced NFS store.